Storm-Eagle20/RTChanger/README.md

 Fenrir for helping me solve some issues when I was trying to compile.

+AstronautLevel for helping me on getting the system to reset.

 MassExplosion213 for helping me with multiple code segments.

 Smealum for ctrulib.
 I really needed that library.